-Mantu Gupta MDChairman of Urology, Mount Sinai West and St. Luke's Hospitals Director, Mount Sinai Kidney Stone Center Director of Endourology, Mount Sinai Health System Professor of Urology, Icahn School of Medicine at Mount Sinai, New York, NY
+Mantu Gupta MDChairman of Urology, Mount Sinai West and St. Luke's Hospitals Director, Mount Sinai Kidney Stone Center Director of Endourology, Mount Sinai Health System Professor of Urology, Icahn School of Medicine at Mount Sinai, New York, New York

 Dr. Mantu Gupta is Professor of Urology, Icahn School of Medicine at Mount Sinai, Chair of Urology at Mount Sinai Roosevelt and Mount Sinai St. Luke’s Hospitals, and Director of Endourology and Stone Disease for the Mount Sinai Health System.
 Dr. Gupta is recognized as a world leader in the research and treatment of urinary stone disease, ureteropelvic junction obstruction, urinary tract obstruction, and upper tract urothelial malignancies, having pioneered many of the techniques in current use.
 He is recognized as one of the leading endoscopic, percutaneous, and minimally invasive surgeons in the world, having performed over 10,000 major endourological procedures.
 Dr. Gupta is unique in that he employs a nurturing, compassionate, and holistic approach to the management of stone disease, utilizing alternative medical, nutritional and preventive strategies.